Svetlîi

 Svetlîi (Svetlıy) is a commune in the Gagauz Autonomous Territorial Unit of the Republic of Moldova.
 It is composed of two villages, Alexeevca and Svetlîi (Svetlıy).
 The 2004 census listed Svetlîi as having a population of 2,271 people.
-Gagauz total 805.
+Gagauz represented 805 of those.
 Minorities included 326 Moldovans, 235 Russians, 319 Ukrainians, 549 Bulgarians, 1 Pole, 3 Roma and 33 'other nationality'.
 At the same census, Alexeevca had 388 people.
-Gagauz total 130.
+Gagauz totaled 130.
 Minorities included 75 Moldovans, 36 Bulgarians, 49 Russians, 92 Ukrainians and 6 'other nationalities.'

-The geographical coordinates of Svetlîi are 46° 0' 37" North, 28° 39' 46" East.
-Those of Alexeevca are 46° 1' 35" North, 28° 34' 3" East.

 History of Svetlîi

-In 1913, the first group of 21 settlers bought land from 25 to 50 acres each from the wealthy landowners Alfred Schlenger and the widow of Julia Schponer, whose lands are located on the right bank of the Ialpug River - from present-day Chioselia to Balaban.
-Then, in the following years (1920s-1930s), other German colonists arrived.
+In 1913, the first group of 21 settlers bought land from 25 to 50 acres each from the wealthy landowners Alfred Schlenger and the widow of Julia Schponer, whose lands are located on the right bank of the Ialpug River, from present-day Chioselia to Balaban.
+Then, in the following years (in the 1920s and 1930s), other German colonists arrived.
 The first founders of the village were: